na-na-hi/renget/archive/utpgo.md

 "*Well, let's get you your school supplies!
 Chop chop!*" he beckoned her through the wall, smiling; expecting her to enjoy this magical moment.
 Pinching her fingers and biting the insides of her mouth, she obliged, following the man like a prisoner on death row.

-Beaming with joy, the man described the shops to the young girl, his robes swishing with his wide motions.
+Beaming with joy, the man described the shops to the young girl, his robes swishing with the wide motions.
 "*I noticed you already have a wand; quite a beautiful one at that, is it yours?*" he asked.
 "*Yes.*"
 He wasn't getting anywhere, she was a closed book. "*Ah...
 Well you know, your father got his first wand here, at Ollivanders'!*"